v8/v8.dev/src/blog/fast-async.md

 ---
-title: 'JavaScript engine optimizations: faster async functions and promises'
+title: 'Faster async functions and promises'
-author: 'Maya Lekova ([@MayaLekova](https://twitter.com/MayaLekova)), always awaiting anticipator, and Benedikt Meurer ([@bmeurer](https://twitter.com/bmeurer)), professional performance promiser'
+author: 'Maya Lekova ([@MayaLekova](https://twitter.com/MayaLekova)), always-awaiting anticipator, and Benedikt Meurer ([@bmeurer](https://twitter.com/bmeurer)), professional performance promiser'
 avatars:
   - 'maya-lekova'
   - 'benedikt-meurer'
 date: 2018-11-09 15:05:37
 tags:
   - ECMAScript
+  - benchmarks
-  - internals
+  - presentations
-description: 'Faster and easier to debug async functions and promises are coming to V8 v7.2 / Chrome 72.'
+description: 'Faster and easier-to-debug async functions and promises are coming to V8 v7.2 / Chrome 72.'
 ---
 Asynchronous processing in JavaScript traditionally had a reputation for not being particularly fast.
 To make matters worse, debugging live JavaScript applications — in particular Node.js servers — is no easy task, _especially_ when it comes to async programming.
-This article describes the recent work that went into optimizing async functions and promises in V8, and to some extent in the other JavaScript engines as well.
+Luckily the times, they are a-changin’.
+This article explores how we optimized async functions and promises in V8 (and to some extent in other JavaScript engines as well), and describes how we improved the debugging experience for async code.

 **Note:** If you prefer watching a presentation over reading articles, then enjoy the video below!
 If not, skip the video and read on.

 <figure>
   <iframe src="https://www.youtube.com/embed/DFP5DKDQfOc" width="640" height="360"></iframe>
 </figure>

 ## A new approach to async programming

 ### From callbacks to promises to async functions

 Before promises were part of the JavaScript language, callback-based APIs were commonly used for asynchronous code, especially in Node.js.
 Here’s an example:

 ```js